 Specifically, we would expect mental health disorders to have skyrocketed for children born in the last twenty years, but to be about the same for adults.
 In fact, based on National Ambulatory Medical Care Survey data, from 1995 to 2010, the diagnosis of mental health disorders doubled for those younger than 21, but increased by less than 6% for adults over the same period (Olfson et al 2013).

 The data shows the magnitude of damaged paternal DNA stretches beyond autism.
-Many of the children across the affected spectrum cannot carry on a normal life.
-A child might inherit slightly-fragmented DNA and lose only a few IQ points; but many others that inherit moderate-to-severe fragmentation from their father will have life-long cognitive and mental health problems.
+A child might inherit slightly-fragmented DNA and lose only a few IQ points; but many others that inherit moderate-to-severe fragmentation from their father will have life-long cognitive, social, and mental health problems.
 This could lead to social instability in public schools and across society.

 No Toxic Green Cloud

 Rates of autism were flat around the world during the 1980s.
 Suddenly, in the 1990s a massive autism spike happened in the U.S., U.K., Canada, Japan and Scandinavia.
 Experts in autism research wrongly concluded there simply could not be any mysterious global environmental exposure that could reasonably cause an autism pandemic.So a bogus theory was born: autism has always been this high, but previous generations weren't smart enough to document autism correctly.

 The problem: scientists were searching for a toxic green cloud floating around the world, causing autism.
 But the missing link isn't green; it's invisible.
 Since the 1990s, men in the U.S., U.K., Canada, Japan and Scandinavia have been busy putting low-level radiation-emitting devices next to their reproductive cells all day long.

 Radiation-fragmented reproductive DNA explains why fathers are causing 80% of autism.
 Men have been the silent carriers of autism for the past 20 years.